NIVANorge/ndbview/README.md

 #### 2.2.2.
 Create a Docker image and install the app

 The settings for a Docker image are specified in a plain text file called a `Dockerfile` (with no file extension).
-An example can be found [here]().
+An example can be found [here](https://github.com/NIVANorge/ndbview/blob/master/Dockerfile).

-This file should be places at the same level in the folder structure as the app's `setup.py`.
+This file should be placed at the same level in the folder structure as the app's `setup.py`.
 You can then `cd` into this directory using Jupyter Lab's Power Shell and run:

     docker build -t ndbview .